Reptar-IT/Dice-roll/README.md

 A fun dice game.
 Invite a friend, discover who is the lucky one.

 # What I learned

-JavaScript DOM Manipulation using:
+DOM Manipulation using:
+- JavaScript
-- if functions
+- If functions
-- setAttribute
+- Setting Attribute
 - innerHTML